zng-ui/zng/TODO/_current.md

 # Touch Events

-* Use `TOUCH_TRANSFORM_EVENT`.
+* Window stops being interactive (including close button) sporadically.
-    - Rotate origin.
+    - Maybe only after dragging window to second monitor.
-    - Scale origin.
+    - Maybe only after a touch shows the mouse cursor.
-        - Only when translate enabled?
+    - Maybe when the mouse is moved while touching?

-    - Hit-test ok?
+* Review `TOUCH_TRANSFORM_EVENT` hit-test.
     - Should it be the center or the first touch?
     - If we capture touch (correct usage should probably capture) it is done on the first touch.
     - We check the subscribers using the first touch target.
     - We allow for the first touch to move.
     - WPF only does gestures if the widget has capture.
 * Implement `TOUCH_PAN_EVENT`.
     - One finger translate.
     - Needs to wait for the tap distance.